 Motorcyclists – average speed varies

-Motorcyclists, although faster than other vulnerable road users, could still be badly injured if they collide with your vehicle.
+Motorcycles and more recently eScooters, although faster than other vulnerable road users, could still be badly injured if they collide with your vehicle.
 Motorcyclists have a habit of zipping through heavy traffic, so it’s important to look out for them when you’re about to drive ahead.
 You should also look out for them before turning into a side road – always check your mirrors.
-Share your motoring tales in the comments below, or via our Twitter, Facebook and Google+.
+Share your motoring tales in the comments below, or via our Twitter and Facebook.